 Though their installation cost is low, dry filters need to be replaced far more often than wet filters (typically between 6 months and 1 year depending on usage levels).
 This can be costly and time-consuming for businesses that have a high flow rate.

-There is a distinct difference between wet and dry filtration systems for industrial purposes.
+There is a distinct difference between wet and dry filters used for industrial purposes.
 The decision on which one to use comes down to your industry and workplace conditions more than anything else.
 However, understanding that these differences exist will help you make an informed choice.
 If you are not sure what kind of filtration system to use, give Advanced Filtration a call today at 732-901-6676, or use the contact form on this page, for more information about your options.